-Walker is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Walker isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Walker are a mix of both white- and blue-collar jobs.
 Overall, Walker is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Walker who work in office and administrative support (16.71%), sales jobs (9.28%), and management occupations (7.93%).
+There are especially a lot of people living in Walker who work in office and administrative support (14.66%), sales jobs (11.23%), and management occupations (7.95%).

 Also of interest is that Walker has more people living here who work in computers and math than 95% of the places in the US.

+Walker is a somewhat ethnically-diverse city.
 The people who call Walker home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Walker residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Walker include German, Polish, Irish, and English.
+Important ancestries of people in Walker include German, Dutch, Polish, Irish, and English.

 The most common language spoken in Walker is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Polish and Spanish.